datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 4. OpenRefine gives you a preview - a chance to show you it understood the file.
 If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click `Update Preview` (bottom left).
 If this is the wrong file, click `<<Start Over` (upper left).
 5. If all looks well, click `Create Project>>` (upper right).

-Note that at step 1, you could upload data in a standard form from a web address by using "Get data from" "**Web Addresses (URLs)**".
+Note that at step 1, you could upload data in a standard form from a web address by selecting `Get data from` `Web Addresses (URLs)`.
 However, this won't work for all URLs.

 ## Faceting